althonos/pyncbitk/docs/guide/install.rst

 .. note::

-    Wheels are provided for Linux x86-64 platforms, as well as Linux and MacOS Aarch64 platforms.
+    Wheels are provided for Linux x86-64 platforms.
 Other machines will have to build the wheel from the source distribution.
 Building ``pyncbitk`` involves compiling the NCBI C++ Toolkit, which requires a C++ compiler to be available.

 ..
 PyPi